 I thought, “I was still black in the white man’s world.
 My hope to be important and admired could be realized even behind this black stockade.
 It was simple, just pimp my ass off and get a ton of scratch.
 Everybody in both worlds kissed your ass black and blue if you had flash and front.”

 The great thing about the book is the multitude of colourful characters that Slim comes across and the way he describes them.
 From his early days of starting out he meets another young hustler (much like himself) called Party Time.
-They come up with a hilarious, yet dangerous scheme (the Murphy as it was called) where Slim dresses himself up in women’s clothes, to make himself look like a prostitute, and thereby hides himself partially in the shadows at the end of a long dark alleyway.
+They come up with a hilarious, yet dangerous scheme (known as the Murphy) where Slim dresses himself up in women’s clothes, to make himself look like a prostitute, and thereby hides himself partially in the shadows at the end of a long dark alleyway.

-Party Time would grab some sucker off the street and tell the chump about this gorgeous young woman of his that was waiting at the end of the alley who would be able to ‘oblige’ him for a few dollars.
-The sucker would pay him and head down the alleyway towards the silhouetted prostitute waiting for him, unaware that it was Slim in drag.
-By the time he was half way down the alley both Slim and Party Time would run off and thus the ‘Murphy’ had been played.
+Party Time would then grab some sucker off the street and tell him about this gorgeous young woman of his that was waiting at the end of the alleyway, that she would be able to ‘oblige’ him for a few dollars.
+The sucker would pay him and then head down the alleyway towards the silhouetted prostitute waiting for him, unaware that it was Slim in drag.
+By the time he was half-way down the alleyway both Slim and Party Time would run off and thus the ‘Murphy’ had been played.

 ‘Around ten that night in an alley in the heart of the vice section, Seventh and Vilet Sts., we unwrapped the package that Party had brought.
 I rolled up my pants legs beyond my bony knees.
 I slipped into the twenty-five cent red-cotton dress from the Salvation Army.

 I put on the frayed red satin high-heel shoes.
 I pinned a scraggly piece of hair just inside the front inner band of the faded blue straw bonnet.
 When I tilted it on my head at a sexy angle, the ringlets of uneven hair hung down over my eyes like bangs.